shonendumm/NFT-demo/readme.md

 Transaction fee 0.000253904002031232 eth
 Gas price 0.000000001000000008 eth

-Total about 6.51 USD, but this is for rinkeby testnet when gas prices are free/low
+Total about 6.51 USD, but this is for rinkeby testnet where gas prices are free/low

 ### How to store image data in tokenURI on chain?

 Refer to NFTonChain repo

+## AdvancedCollectible

+1. Upload an image to IPFS (or pinata) ourselves
+2. Perhaps make the contract ownable (only the owner can mint), and verifiably scarce/ random.